areologist/loop-exp/readme.md

 ## What is this?

-Part of spike: using DevTools to poke and prod at a game loop with and without WebWorker updates to understand performance characteristics.
+Part of spike: using DevTools to poke and prod at a game loop with and without Web Worker updates to understand performance characteristics.

 Saved to GitHub because I kind of like the stack: TypeScript 2 + tape + yarn + webpack + react + stylus.
 Might want to copy it for future throwaway test projects.